NANO-DEV/NANO-S32/README.md

 ## Testing
 After building, run `make qemu` (linux) or `qemu.bat` (windows) from the root directory to test the operating system in qemu.
 Other virtual machines have been successfully tested.
 To test the system using VirtualBox, create a new `Other/DOS` machine and start it with `images/os_fd.img` as floppy image.

+The network support has been only tested in qemu under Windows, using the Tap-windows driver provided [here](https://openvpn.net/index.php/download/community-downloads.html).
+This virtual device must be renamed to `tap` and bridged to the actual nic in order to make the default `qemu.bat` script work as expected.

 The operating system outputs debug information through the first serial port in real time.
-This can be useful for system and user application developers.
+This can be useful for developers.
 This serial port is configured to work at 2400 bauds, 8 data bits, odd parity and 1 stop bit.

 Using the provided qemu scripts, the serial port is automatically mapped to the process standard input/output.
 For VirtualBox users, it is possible for example to telnet from putty if COM1 is set to TCP mode without a pipe, and the same port is specified in both programs.